portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/dashboard.md

 ---
 title: Dashboard
 ---
 A dashboard is a configurable view that aggregates performance data into a one-page report format.
 You can access the default Performance dashboard through the menu `View > Reports > Performance` or with the sidebar.
 It contains three columns with key performance and risk indicators.
-A dashboard, however, can be much more complex ; see for example Figure 1.
+A dashboard, however, can be much more complex; see for example Figure 1.

 Figure: Yearly Overview dashboard.{class=pp-figure}